airbnb/streamalert/docs/source/conf-schemas.rst

 Log schemas are required by StreamAlert to detect the correct log type of an incoming record.

-Schemas are defined in ``conf/logs.json`` and used by rules to determine which records are analyzed.
+Schemas are defined in ``conf/schemas/<log type>.json`` and used by rules to determine which records are analyzed.

+They can be defined in one single file, or multiple files, ideally split by each log type, i.e ``carbonblack.json``

 They represent the structure of a given log in the form of key/value pairs.